Los Angeles, California 90014

-The moment we walked into the Los Angeles Athletic Club’s first-floor lobby, its elegant, wall-to-wall wood interior made it obvi-ous that we had arrived at a very classy place.
+The moment you step into the Los Angeles Athletic Club’s first-floor lobby, its elegant, wall-to-wall wood interior and restored original marble floor makes it obvious that you’ve arrived at a very classy place.

 The Athletic Club’s friendly, attentive staff will tailor your wedding package to your specific needs.
 They offer a food tasting and are happy to customize your menu, providing dozens of hors d’oeuvre, entrée and cake options to choose from.
 A champagne toast, wine with dinner and the wedding cake are all included, along with a well-appointed overnight suite that awaits you at evening’s end.

-CEREMONY CAPACITY: The Main Lounge holds 220 seated or 400 standing guests.
+CEREMONYCAPACITY: The Olympian Lounge holds 220 seated or 400 standing guests.
 The site can accommodate up to 250 seated guests indoors and 150 seated outdoors.

-EVENT/RECEPTION CAPACITY: The Grand Ballroom holds up to 350 seated or 500 standing guests.
-The Empire Room accommo-dates 120 seated or 200 standing guests and the President’s Lounge up to 50 seated or 75 standing guests.
-The John R. Wooden Award Court holds up to 450 seated or 800 standing; the Olympian Lounge, 200 standing; Invention Bar, 200 standing.
+EVENT/RECEPTION CAPACITY: The Centennial Ballroom holds up to 350 seated or 500 standing guests; the Empire Room, 120 seated or 200 standing; the President’s Lounge, 50 seated or 75 standing; the John R. Wooden Award Court, 450 seated or 800 standing; the Olympian Lounge, 200 standing; Invention Bar, 200 standing.

 MEETING CAPACITY: 9 rooms can accommodate 10–300 seated guests; the reception rooms listed above are used for larger groups.